sdqali/microjournal/README.md

 MicroJournal
 ============

-Microjournal is a simple, lightweight jornal backed by Git.
+Microjournal is a simple, lightweight journal backed by Git.
 On its own, it does not do much.
 Instead of doing all the heavy lifting on it's own, it uses your default editor to add entries and uses Git to safe keep the entries.
 It does not do any kind of post processing on the entries.
 The